 If you are looking for an opportunity to use your experience, and really make a difference with a progressive First Nation, apply today!
+Send your resume to hr@cheamband.com

 Position: Social Development and Education Clerk

 The Clerk's primary goal is to assist the Social Development and Education Coordinator in improving the quality of life for Cheam Band Members requiring assistance and access to Education and Social Assistance programs.